 If you have 3 weeks, I would certainly visit Little Andaman.
 Board the ocean vessel heading south in the evening you boat and at six in the morning you are there.
 Little Andaman is the southernmost point of this world you can get to.
 Further south, direction to the Nicobar Islands, the "road" is closed.

 Little Andaman has that sensational feel of the end of the world.
 Beaches completely free, jungle water falls and water reservoirs wait just for you.
-You probably meet noone while visiting.
+You probably meet no one while visiting.
 Enjoy a motorbike along the island's only road and feel the complete freedom to discover the beauty of this island.
 Connection to Port Blair is 3 to 4 times a week.
 And best thing about Little Andaman: it is surprisingly inexpensive!
-Read more in our blog section about this island.
+Read more about Little Andaman in detailed section about this island.

 How to plan a trip to Andaman Islands and what highlights not to miss?
 Beaches, waterfalls, marine life.
 You may be asking yourself: how can I manage to see everything and how much time do I need?
 Read on, answers are here ...